A study shows that walking a dog makes a person more active overall – or is it that active people are more likely to take a dog on walks?

 People who walk dogs are more active beyond just the dog walking part of their lives, than are people who have dogs but don’t walk them, says a study from Michigan State University.
 Maybe owning — and walking — a dog is just what the doctor ordered.

-“What we wanted to know was if dog owners who walked their dogs were getting more physical activity or if the dog-walking was simply a substitute for other forms of activity,” says epidemiologist Mathew Reeves.
+The researchers wanted to find out if dog owners were getting more activity or if the dog walking was a replacement for other kinds of activity.

 The investigation revealed that dog walkers were overall more active than those with dogs who did not walk them.